 If your goal is to live greener you should stick with non-toxic cleaners.
-There are some major dangers and safety hazards of conventional cleaners to be aware of.
 Risks of conventional cleaners range from health concerns, to home air pollution, to environmental contamination and more.
-Below are some good homemade green cleaners that will save you money and help keep your home clean while keeping your family safe.
+Below are some good DIY green cleaners that will save you money and help keep your home clean while keeping your family safe.

-- Tea tree oil - disinfects; naturally antifungal and antiviral; great deodorizer.
+- Organic tea tree oil – disinfects; naturally antifungal and antiviral; great deodorizer.

 - Plain white vinegar – good at dissolving built up grime and cleans glass well.